 On Wednesday, August 9, there will be “unlearning” activities and workshops, followed by dinner together and a truly magical bonding experience: the Power Hour of Fun, presented by Elise Granata.

 On Thursday, August 10, there will be workshops and lightning talks on changemaking, and an in-depth introduction to the MAH’s Lost Childhoods exhibition, which is one example of a creative project co-created with community members to spur change in the foster care system.
-In the afternoon/evening, we’ll do a small-group design sprint to create a beautiful poster/zine/project that helps inspire others to make change.
+In the afternoon/evening, we’ll do a small-group design sprint to make a project that helps inspire others towards creative change.
 With dinner and late night hijinks.

 On Friday, August 11, there will be lightning talks, unconference sessions, and workshops.
 We will conclude with a beach party and team project presentation.